-Key data on the retail sector in the UK.
-Government policy and pressures facing the industry are also discussed.Jump to full report >>
+Key data and pressures facing the retail sector in the UK.Jump to full report >>

 The retail sector is going through a prolonged period of upheaval.
 Factors such as changing consumer behaviour, increased internet shopping and challenging economic conditions are changing the way retailers operate and engage with their customers.